wolfedakota/TheGamingRoomDesignDoc/README.md

 How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?

+**The user's needs served as the base of which the software design document was built.
+I implemented these needs throughout my document, specifically in the sections where I compared the benefits and downsides of each operating system.
+I ultimately decided that Windows was the best operating system suited for the user's needs.**

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

+**I approached the software design document with the user's needs in mind first.
+I went through each section in the document trying to come up with the best possible outcome for the user.
+In the future, I should continue to keep the user's best interest in mind, and avoid letting personal preference, or bias, have an overbearing influence.**